 2. Use the case presentation interview structure to your advantage.

-One of the biggest advantages you have as a candidate is that the data you need is all right in front of you.
-Unlike most traditional case interviews where you have to mine for the relevant data, the packet of information will have everything you need.
+One of the biggest advantages you have is that the data you need is all right in front of you.
+Unlike most traditional case interviews where you have to mine for relevant data, the packet of information will have everything you need.
 After forming your hypotheses, you can instantly start testing to see which direction you should be headed.

 4. Maintain confidence when delivering your presentation.

 After spending all of that time building your presentation, you don’t want your efforts to go to waste with a shaky delivery!
 According to a recent study published in HBR, 76% of your perception is based on your delivery (which means only 24% is determined by your content!).
 No matter how you feel about your recommendation and the process you took to get there, sell it to your interviewers.
 It’s exactly what you’ll have to do on the job as a consultant.